jdmulligan/JETSCAPE-analysis/README.md

     git clone https://github.com/JETSCAPE/JETSCAPE.git
     ```

-2. Start a docker container that contains all of the JETSCAPE pre-reqs:
+2. Create and start a docker container that contains all of the JETSCAPE pre-reqs:

     **macOS:**
     ```